zachcasper/resource-types-contrib/README.md

 ## Overview

-This repository contains the Resource Type definitions and Recipes for deploying those resource types via [Radius](https://radapp.io/).
+This repository contains the Resource Type definitions and Recipes for deploying those Resource Types via [Radius](https://radapp.io/).
 It includes:

-- **Resource Type Defintions**: Schema definitions for resource types available for developers to use while defining their application
+- **Resource Type Defintions**: Schema definitions for Resource Types available for developers to use while defining their application
-- **Recipes**: Platform-specific Infrastructure as Code used to deploy the associated resource type
+- **Recipes**: Platform-specific Infrastructure as Code used to deploy the associated Resource Type
 - **Recipe Packs**: Bundled collections of Recipes organized compute platform or deployment scenario (coming soon)

 ## What are Resource Types?

-Resource types are abstractions that define the schema for resources in the Radius.
+Resource Types are abstractions that define the schema for resources in the Radius.
 They provide a consistent interface that enables developers to define their application's resources that is separated from the platform engineer's implementation.

 ## What are Recipes?

-Recipes define how the Resource types are provisioned on different compute platforms and cloud environments.
-Recipes provide the implementation of the interface defined in the resource type definition.
+Recipes define how the Resource Types are provisioned on different compute platforms and cloud environments.
+Recipes provide the implementation of the interface defined in the Resource Type definition.
 To learn more about Recipes, please visit [Recipes overview](https://docs.radapp.io/guides/recipes/overview/) in the Radius documentation.

 ## What are Recipe Packs?